gbirke/rememberme/README.md

  - An attacker has obtained the database of login tokens from the server.
 The stored tokens are hashed so he can't use them without computational effort (rainbow tables or brute force).

+## Installation

+	composer install birke/rememberme

+## Usage example
+See the `example` directory for an example.

 [1]: http://jaspan.com/improved%5Fpersistent%5Flogin%5Fcookie%5Fbest%5Fpractice